yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 {: .question}

 ## Advanced approach considering off-target sites
 In out last step, imagine we have a sample to examine, which was taken from virus infected human tissue.
 We want to be sure, that we are not amplifing any human genes with our viral gene material.
-How do we get rid of the human parts of our sample?
+How do we get to be sure, we don't build primers for human sequences instead of our viral genomes?

 With VarVAMP, it is possible to insert a BLAST database as an off-target reference.
 We can use the NCBI tool makeblastdb to create a BLAST database of the human genome and use it as a reference.
 Now we can compare it with the sample and avoid designing primers for human genetic material.
 An application example would be primer design for NGS to identify related viral genomes in a human sample.